 How escapism exacerbates mental health issues

-So you end up seeking constant pleasure to mask your pain, while your problems keep piling up because they’re being ignored.
+So you end up constantly seeking pleasure to mask your pain while your problems keep piling up because they’re ignored.

-Imagine you start feeling really ill.
+Imagine you start feeling ill.
 Instead of going to a medical professional, finding out why you’re ill, and treating the cause, you neglect it.
-Because you’re neglecting the problem, the symptoms just get worse, because the underlying problem hasn’t been treated.
+Because you’re neglecting the problem, the symptoms get worse because the underlying problem hasn’t been treated.

 This is how escapism works.
-If you’re feeling a certain way and decide to watch TV instead of explore those emotions, you’re ignoring the issue.
+If you’re feeling a certain way and decide to watch TV instead of exploring those emotions, you’re ignoring the issue.

 When escapism becomes a problem, there is a root cause to it.
 This root cause could be stress, trauma, or dissatisfaction with your life.
 In my case, my desire to escape was mostly because of trauma.

 So I dried myself out and spent a lot of time hiking in nature and meditating.
-It was uncomfortable at first, but I gained some pretty important insights into my life.
+It was uncomfortable at first, but I gained some important insights by giving my true emotions an audience.

-I realized that I still had some pretty severe childhood wounds that were never actually healed.
-I thought I had overcome them by building an exciting lifestyle, but it was really just a distraction to avoid regressing back into childhood feelings.
+I realized that I still had some severe childhood wounds that were never healed.
+I thought I had overcome them by building an exciting lifestyle, but it was just a distraction to avoid regressing into childhood feelings.
+It wasn’t until I was forced back into those feelings that the real healing began.

 Is it an emotion that you’re struggling to deal with?
-If this is the case, you might be using escapism as a way to avoid facing your trauma.
+If this is the case, you might be escaping as a way to avoid facing your trauma.
 If so, you need to take a problem-oriented approach by sitting with those emotions and processing them.

-On the other hand, you might be using escapism to avoid dealing with a problem in your life.
-If this is the case, you need to take a solution-oriented approach and actually work out a resolution to the problem.
+On the other hand, you might be escaping to avoid dealing with a problem in your life.
+If this is the case, you need to take a solution-oriented approach and work out a resolution to the problem.

 Escapism is the effect, not the cause.
 By identifying the cause and healing that wound, you’re going to make the effect obsolete.

 The aim of the game is not to completely stop escapism.
-It’s a natural part of our lives, and it can be useful.
-But there’s a balance you need to strike.
+Understand that escapism is a natural part of our lives, and it can be useful.
+But as with anything in life, moderation is key.

-I suggest sticking to creative escapism as the act of creating things can actually benefit your mental and emotional health.
+I suggest sticking to creative forms of escapism as the act of creating things can benefit your mental and emotional health.
 It’s essentially impossible to go overboard when you’re doing something productive and therapeutic.

 Avoid impulsive escapism, and be strict with yourself when you’re indulging.
 Make sure you’re also not indulging to avoid a certain feeling.